mnot/I-D/binary-structured-headers/draft.md

 HTTP messages often pass through several systems -- clients, intermediaries, servers, and subsystems of each -- that parse and process their header and trailer fields.
 This repeated parsing (and often re-serialisation) adds latency and consumes CPU, energy, and other resources.

 Structured Headers for HTTP {{!I-D.ietf-httpbis-header-structure}} offers a set of data types that new headers can combine to express their semantics.
-This specification defines a binary serialisation of those structures in {{headers}}, and specifies their use in HTTP/2 -- specifically, in HPACK Literal Header Field Representations {{!RFC7541}} -- in {{negotiate}}.
+This specification defines a binary serialisation of those structures in {{headers}}, and specifies its use in HTTP/2 -- specifically, as part of HPACK Literal Header Field Representations ({{!RFC7541}}) -- in {{negotiate}}.

 {{backport}} defines how to use Structured Headers for many existing headers when supported by two peers.

 The primary goal of this specification are to reduce parsing overhead and associated costs, as compared to the textual representation of Structured Headers.
-A secondary goal is a smaller wire format, but that is not always met.
+A secondary goal is a more compact wire format in common situations.
 An additional goal is to enable future work on more granular header compression mechanisms.

 ## Notational Conventions